Djokovic loses cool, wins match against Fritz in Rome rain - WHIZ News

 Last year, Djokovic was disqualified from the U.S. Open for unintentionally hitting a line judge in the throat with a ball.

-Djokovic will next play a qualifier in either Alejandro Davidovich Fokina, who upset 16th seed Grigor Dimitrov 6-4 7-6 (2) in his first-round match on Tuesday, or Cameron Norrie.
+Djokovic will next play a qualifier in either Alejandro Davidovich Fokina, who upset 16th-seeded Grigor Dimitrov 6-4, 7-6 (2), or Cameron Norrie.

-All the remaining matches on Tuesday were postponed including Daniil Medvedev’s showdown with fellow Russian Aslan Karatsev.
+Daniil Medvedev’s scheduled showdown with fellow Russian Aslan Karatsev was among the matches postponed Tuesday.

 Earlier, ninth-seeded Matteo Berrettini rallied to beat Nikoloz Basilashvili 4-6, 6-2, 6-4 — less than 48 hours after losing the final in Madrid.
-Fellow Italian Lorenzo Sonego is also through to the second round after celebrating his birthday by beating 14th-seeded Gael Monfils 6-4 5-7 6-4.
+Fellow Italian Lorenzo Sonego also advanced, celebrating his birthday by beating 14th-seeded Gael Monfils 6-4, 5-7, 6-4.

 More AP Tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports